How Car Dashboard Displays Work

 Advertisement

 Ever needed a jump when your battery went dead?
-You might have paid more attention to the charging system gauge or warning light afterwards.
+You might have paid more attention to the charging system gauge or warning light afterward.
 The amount of electrical current that the charging system provides to your vehicle's battery is monitored by either a voltmeter, which measures the voltage in the charging system, or an ammeter, which measures amperage leaving the battery.
 When the battery is using too much of its own juice and depleting itself without getting refilled by the charging system, then these gauges or warning lights should alert you to the problem.

 While many of us strive to lower our blood pressure, we should never strive to have low oil pressure.
 The oil pressure gauge measures oil pressure in pounds per square inch, and you're going to have a big problem if that pressure falls in a car.
 Unless you want to destroy your vehicle, stop the car as soon as possible when this gauge alerts you to a problem; you'll likely be warned via an oil lamp warning light in the dash.
 Similarly, if your engine gets too hot, you should also get off the road as soon as you can.
 Your temperature gauge, which measures the temperature of engine coolant, will alert you to a dangerous situation.